In-person 4-Day/3-Night Workshop and Retreat

-- After Dinner: Manuscript workshopping as a whole group (first four manuscripts)
+- After Dinner: Manuscript group workshopping (part one)

 - Rhythm, Repetition, and the Emotional Life of the Child with Emily Jenkins

-- Manuscript workshopping as a whole group (next four manuscripts)
+- Manuscript workshopping as a whole group (part two)

 - Picture Book Read-Aloud and Analysis

-- Manuscript workshopping as a whole group (next four manuscripts)
+- Manuscript workshopping as a whole group (part three)

 - Appetizers & dinner